kopperi/libvirt-networking-nft-script/README.md

 ## 2.2 Define baseline rules to contain your normal firewall setup
-Before you use this *create baseline.nft under rules directory* by issuing the following (as root)
+Before you use this **create baseline.nft under rules directory** by issuing the following (as root)
 ```
-echo "#!/usr/bin/nft -f" > rules/baseline.nft
 nft list ruleset >> rules/baseline.nft
 ```

-After that, adjust nftables rules to fit your environment. *At least* check that IP ranges in script match your liking.
+After that, adjust nftables rules to fit your environment. **At least** check that IP ranges in script match your liking.
 Rules can be found in rules/\*.nft files

 ## 2.3 Create symlinks
 To easily use the scripts, you can create symlinks to e.g. /usr/local/bin for each script